Lancasting/Homework-Week-1/README.md

 Brought h2 content together instead of calling out each class

 Removed id on the .search-engine-optimization, .online-reputation-management, .social-media-marketing classes.
 It was redundant

+Added bold to the header to mimic what the website has.
+I think the reset css had changed some things that I needed to call out specifically.